Meet The Newest Owls

-Caldwell's influence is easy to see.
-In her very first season with the program Rice won the 2013 Conference USA meet championship.
-The Owls claimed a total of six C-USA events (five individual and one relay race), amassed a total of 11 NCAA "B" cuts and set six new school records.
-All that's seemingly left to see is what she has lined up for an encore in year two.
+In Caldwell's debut season of 2012-2013, the Owls claimed a total of six C-USA events (five individual and one relay race), amassed a total of 11 NCAA "B" cuts and set six new school records.
+Her hard work and attention to details has helped make Rice Swimming one of the most-respected programs in the region.

 Before Rice Caldwell had served as a volunteer assistant swim coach at Georgia Tech, and also the past four seasons as an age group coach for the Dynamo Swim Club in Atlanta, Ga.
 While at Georgia Tech she worked with the distance coach in implementing a specific training program for those events.
 A total of three of the distance swimmers who she worked with went on to the 2012 U.S. Olympic Trials.